 But the greatest concern of the bean counters on the left in America is not so much whether Team USA will be represented by the country’s best skiers and skaters on slope and ice, or even by how many gold, silver and bronze medals they will bring home, but whether there’s sufficient diversity on the U.S. Olympic team.
 Just 4 percent of the team is black — African-American or “people of color” — and another 4 percent is Asian-American.
 There are just 10 from each of these ethnic groups among the 243 athletes on the American squad.

 Some others might be getting short shrift, too.
-It’s not clear what percentage, if any, of the cross-country and freestyle skiers, figure skaters, speed skaters, bobsledders, hockey players, and curlers are Hispanic, Native-American, Aleut, Guamanian, or of a category we’ve overlooked, but we can be sure someone is keeping an expanded scorecard.
+It’s not clear what percentage, if any, of the cross-country and freestyle skiers who use the best ski gloves, figure skaters, speed skaters, bobsledders, hockey players, and curlers are Hispanic, Native-American, Aleut, Guamanian, or of a category we’ve overlooked, but we can be sure someone is keeping an expanded scorecard.

 “We’re not quite where we want to be,” laments Jason Thompson, who is something called the U.S. Olympics Committee’s Director of Diversity and Inclusion.
 “I think full-on inclusion has always been a priority of Team USA.
 I think everybody’s always felt it should represent every American.”

 That’s clearly not quite so, but it is so that the Olympics, particularly the summer games, were open to diversity and inclusion before other team sports in America.
 That’s all changed now, and all to the good.
 What Americans want now is a team of the best athletes, regardless of race, color and ethnicity.
 The Olympic medals are gold, silver and bronze, not white, black, brown, red or yellow, and the color of those who bring the medals home doesn’t matter.